Hong Kong Heritage Museum

-Hong Kong Heritage Museum is a public museum of history, art and culture in Sha Tin, Hong Kong, located beside the Shing Mun River.
-The museum opened on 16 December 2000.
-It is managed by the Leisure and Cultural Services Department of the Hong Kong Government.
-The six permanent exhibits and the original temporary exhibits were designed by design firm Reich+Petch along with Lord Cultural Resources.
+The Hong Kong Heritage Museum (HKHM) is a public museum of history, art and culture in Sha Tin, Hong Kong, located beside the Shing Mun River.
+The museum opened on 16 December 2000 and is managed by the Leisure and Cultural Services Department of the Hong Kong Government.
+The six permanent exhibitions and the original temporary exhibits were designed by design firm Reich+Petch along with Lord Cultural Resources.

-The museum building is the largest in Hong Kong, and can accommodate up to 6,000 visitors.
+The museum building is the largest in the region, and can accommodate up to 6,000 visitors.